Lynx64/GamepadAutoStandby/README.md

   - It will not power off if it was used to turn on the console.
 - Option to keep the GamePad on while it's charging/plugged in.
 - Power off/on the GamePad remotely from the plugin config menu (obviously it must be in range).
-- Launch .wuhb vWii forwarders on TV only instead of both screens.

 ## Installation
 Download the latest release from the [Releases page](https://github.com/Lynx64/GamepadAutoStandby/releases)<br/>